satellitecomponent/Neurite/README.md

 ## Bridging Fractals and Thought

-**Inspired by chaos theory and graph theory, Neurite unveils the hidden patterns and intricate interconnections that shape creative thinking.
-To make this idea a reality, we have been iterating out a virtually limitless fractal workspace that blends the mesmerizing complexity of the Mandelbrot set with contemporary mind mapping techniques.**
+**Drawing from chaos theory and graph theory, Neurite unveils the hidden patterns and intricate connections that shape creative thinking.**

+For over a year, we've been iterating out a virtually limitless workspace that blends the mesmerizing complexity of fractals with contemporary mind mapping technique.

 ### `Why Fractals?`

-Fractals are not just an aesthetic choice, their inner logic is ingrained into a number of natural and constructed phenomena - ranging from [polynomial equations](https://www.youtube.com/watch?v=-RdOwhmqP5s), to [art](https://www.nature.com/articles/20833), and even the [cosmic web](https://cosmicweb.kimalbrecht.com/).
+[The Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set) is not just an aesthetic choice -fractal logic is ingrained into a countless number of natural and constructed phenomena - ranging from [polynomial equations](https://www.youtube.com/watch?v=-RdOwhmqP5s), to [art](https://www.nature.com/articles/20833), and even the [cosmic web](https://cosmicweb.kimalbrecht.com/).

 Fractals act as the cross-disciplinary framework for non-integer dimensional thought - where conventional notions of 4 dimensional spacetime are put into question.

 Neurite speaks in the language of iteration.

-The goal of this project is to grow agentic graphs of fractal creativity.
+The goal of this project is to grow agentic graphs of fractal creativity & collaboration.

 ![Screenshot 2024-02-23 150719](https://github.com/satellitecomponent/Neurite/assets/129367899/795da35f-93f3-471d-a4fa-26decec75168)

 ### `First of its Kind Fractal Zoom`

-Neurite is unique in its ability to seamlessly navigate the Mandelbrot set in real time.
+Neurite is unique in its ability to seamlessly navigate deep into the Mandelbrot set in real time!

 Movements through the fractal are no longer interrupted at each step.
-Instead, the fractal rendering persists and regenerates as you interact!
+Instead, the rendering persists and regenerates as you interact!

 We achieve real-time navigation of the Mandelbrot set by capturing a sparse set of points from the fractal and connecting them through SVGs.
 From there, we dynamically adapt the level of detail based on your viewport and cursor position.
 This evolving method is what ensures seamless fractal generation, interaction, as well as an expanding array of customizability options.